Finansavisen

 Finansavisen is a Norwegian business newspaper published by Hegnar Media in Oslo, Norway.

 History and profile

 Finansavisen was first published on 1 October 1992 by Trygve Hegnar, who is also editor-in-chief.
 The paper has its headquarters in Oslo.
-It has also an associated online edition located at finansavisen.no.
+It has also an associated online edition.
 It has a right-wing and neoliberal political stance.

 The 1997 circulation of Finansavisen was 11,477 copies.
 The paper had a circulation of 23,274 copies in 2006.
 In 2013 the circulation of the paper was 24,742 copies.